What is an online class?

-Instrument bags available to rent (not including parachute/scrunchy); message me for prices or check the Store.
+BUY/RENT: Instrument bags available to rent & purchase (not including parachute/scrunchy); message me for prices or check the Store.

-What else to bring: Songbook & Notation Booklet, lovey/doll/stuffed animal, blanket for babies, djembe for big kids/RK
+What else to bring: Songbook, lovey/doll/stuffed animal, blanket for babies, djembe for big kids/RK

 How long are the classes?

-Music Together Online classes are 30-35 minutes, augmented by a weekly video or livestream on Facebook; in-person classes pre-COVID were 45 min.
+Music Together Online classes are 30-35 minutes, augmented by a extra videos or livestreams on Facebook.
 Each fall, winter, and spring session is eight to ten weeks; summer sessions are five or six weeks; holiday interim session in December is three weeks.